ZarnackGroup/racoon_clip/docs/tutorial_mir.rst

 miR alignment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Filtered and trimmed reads are shortend to the first (5’) 24nt with fastx_trimmer -l 24 (from FASTX-Toolkit).
-For chimeric reads, these 24nt include the 21nt long miRNA.
+For chimeric reads, these 24 nt include the mature miRNA sequence.
 This is done to increase the alignability of the reads, as the long reads have sometimes caused problems when aligning to the annotation of the mature miRNA, which contains only short sequences.

-The short reads are then aligned to the miR annotation using bowtie2 with the following settings: –local -D 20 -R 3 -L 10 -i S,1,0.50 -k 20 –trim5 2.
+The short reads are then aligned to the miR annotation using bowtie2 with the following settings: –local -D 20 -R 3 -L 10 -i S,1,0.50 -k 20 –norc –trim5 2.
 Before building an index of the miR genome using bowtie2-build.

 Obtaining separate fastq files of chimeric and non-chimeric reads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The reads in the obtained .sam file are then split into chimeric reads and non-chimeric reads by the sam-FLAG with samtools view -f 0 for chimeric reads and samtools view -f 4 for non-chimeric (unaligned) reads.
+The reads in the obtained .sam file are then split into chimeric reads and non-chimeric reads by the sam-FLAG with samtools view -F 4 for chimeric reads and samtools view -f 4 for non-chimeric (unaligned) reads.

 The read IDs of the unaligned reads are used to extract the non-chimeric reads from the quality filtered and trimmed fastq files with seqkit grep -n.
 The fastq files of the non-chimeric reads are then sorted with seqkit sort -n and afterwards aligned to the genome annotation as described in the main report.

-The chimeric reads are further split by the position of their mapping start (4th column in the sam file).
-It is important to consider the mapping start, as not all miRs start at the first nucleotide of the read, but the crosslink position should be exactly 21nt after the first nucleotide of the miR.
-Awk on the sam files is used to make a list of read IDs for each mapping start, then the reads are extracted from the quality filtered and trimmed fastq files according to the mapping start with seqkit grep -n.
-In addition, the name of the miR (column 3 of the sam file) is extracted as a separate list with awk and added to the beginning of the read_id in the fastq files with seqkit replace -p ‘(.+)’ -r “{{kv}}”.

-For each mapping start position, the long reads in the fastq files are trimmed with fastx-trimmer so that the first nt (5’) corresponds to the position where reverse transcription stopped, which is 1nt upstream of the UV crosslink.

-After trimming, the fastq files of the chimeric reads are reassembled using cat.
-By default, reads with a mir start position of 1, 2, 3 or 4 are included and mapping starts at later positions are discarded.
-This can be changed (see configurations above).
+For each mapped read, racoon_clip infers where the canonical miRNA begins in the processed read.
+The calculation accounts for Bowtie2's two trimmed 5' bases, leading soft clipping in the CIGAR string, and the alignment start on the miRNA reference. mir_starts_allowed filters these inferred read positions.

+The target-RNA start is calculated from the full canonical length of the aligned miRNA sequence in mir_genome_fasta.
+The mir_5prime_missing_allowed parameter controls how many missing bases from the canonical miRNA 5' end are accepted.
+Insertions and deletions are projected through the CIGAR string.
+The miRNA name is added to the read ID and the canonical miRNA portion is removed before genomic alignment.

 Alignment of chimeric reads to genome annotation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^